zad-sixstrings/raugemu/README.md

 It's for us, and anyone who wants to host their own browser-based emulation platform.

 # Where are the ROMs tho?
-We will not distribute any ROM file.
-You will have to use your own.
-We do not condone piracy in any way whatsoever, and we encourage people to get their ROMs legally.
+**We do not distribute ROM files.** You'll need to use your own.
+We stand firmly against piracy and encourage everyone to acquire their ROMs **legally** through proper channels.

 # B... but that catchphrase then?
-You rip 'em we emulate 'em?
-It's a joke.
-A reference to a content creator that answers phone scammers with silly catchphrases.
-Don't expect us distributing ROMs, really.
+*"You rip 'em, we emulate 'em!"*
+It's just a joke, inspired by a [content creator](https://www.instagram.com/p/DDclfh1Oesu/) who uses witty catchphrases to deal with phone scammers.
+Please don’t mistake this as a suggestion that we provide ROMs—we don’t.